top of page

 Richard Rhodes, Canadian Art

 Tasman Richardson began in 1996 by pioneering his audio/visual cut up method known as Jawa.
 He co-founded the FAMEFAME media arts collective in 2002 and launched the international a/v tournament Videodrome with cohorts Jubal Brown, Elenore Chesnutt, and Josh Avery.
-In 2011 he launched the live, abstract, anonymous showcase The New Flesh.
+In 2011 he launched the international, live, abstract, anonymous showcase The New Flesh.

 His themes to date have been a critical response to recordings which he dubbed "contemporary necromancy", social media as a "voluntary surveillance state", and video as "a soul without a body".

-2023 CV of selected exhibitions
+2024 CV of selected exhibitions

 Objects In Mirror published by Impulse(b)